crystalfiction/rpg-simulator/README.md

 #### Working

-- [ ] check that no errors appear after restructuring utils
+- [x] ~~check that no errors appear after restructuring utils~~ *not a great idea, requires script instantiation management -- not worth*
+- [x] ensure all existing controller functions have return types for easier error resolving
 - [ ] check that all resolvable TODO comments are resolved
-- [ ] ensure all existing controller functions are using strict typing

 #### Done